Renato Caccioppoli: Work

 His most important works, out of a total of around eighty publications, relate to functional analysis and the calculus of variations.
 Beginning in 1930 he dedicated himself to the study of differential equations, the first to use a topological-functional approach.
 Proceeding in this way, in 1931 he extended the Brouwer fixed point theorem, applying the results obtained both from ordinary differential equations and partial differential equations.

 In 1932 he introduced the general concept of inversion of functional correspondence, showing that a transformation between two Banach spaces is invertible only if it is locally invertible and if the only convergent sequences are the compact ones.

 Between 1933 and 1938 he applied his results to elliptic equations, establishing the majorizing limits for their solutions, generalizing the two-dimensional case of Felix Bernstein.
 At the same time he studied analytic functions of several complex variables, that is, analytic functions whose domain belongs to the vector space C^{n}, proving in 1933 the fundamental theorem on normal families of such functions: if a family is normal with respect to every complex variable, it is also normal with respect to the set of the variables.
 He also proved a logarithmic residue formula for functions of two complex variables in 1949.

 In 1935 Caccioppoli proved the analyticity of class C^{2} solutions of elliptic equations with analytic coefficients.

 The year 1952 saw the publication of his masterwork on the area of a surface and measure theory, the article Measure and integration of dimensionally oriented sets (Misura e integrazione degli insiemi dimensionalmente orientati, Rendiconti dell'Accademia Nazionale dei Lincei, s.
 VIII, v.12).
 The article is mainly concerned with the theory of dimensionally oriented sets; that is, an interpretation of surfaces as oriented boundaries of sets in space.
 Also in this paper, the family of sets approximable by polygonal domains of finite perimeter, known today as Caccioppoli sets or sets of finite perimeter, was introduced and studied.

 His last works, produced between 1952 and 1953, deal with a class of pseudoanalytic functions, introduced by him to extend certain properties of analytic functions.

 Legacy

-In 1992 his tormented personality inspired the plot of a film directed by Mario Martone, The Death of a Neapolitan Mathematician (Morte di un matematico napoletano), in which he was portrayed by Carlo Cecchi.
+In 1992 his tormented personality inspired the plot of a film directed by Mario Martone, Morte di un matematico napoletano (The Death of a Neapolitan Mathematician), in which he was portrayed by Carlo Cecchi.

 An asteroid, 9934 Caccioppoli, has been named after him.